toorajhelmi/alma/README.md

-# OFALMA: Optimized Fact-Aware Language Model Adaptation
+# FALMA: Fact-Aware Language Model Adaptation

-**OFALMA** is a reinforcement learning-based memory management system for dialogue systems that learns to selectively preserve the most important information when memory is constrained.
-OFALMA significantly outperforms GPT's native summarization and other baseline methods, achieving **95% accuracy** with only 50% of the original dialogue content.
+**FALMA** is a reinforcement learning-based memory management system for dialogue systems that learns to selectively preserve the most important information when memory is constrained.
+FALMA significantly outperforms GPT's native summarization and other baseline methods, achieving **95% accuracy** with only 50% of the original dialogue content.

 ## 🎯 Key Results